top of page

 Jonathan Gradess on Justice for the Powerless

-The following is the transcript of a speech given by Jonathan Gradess (born August 5, 1947, died October 2, 2019) at the Seminar in Criminal Law of the Nassau County Bar Association on October 28, 1978.
+The speech below was given by Jonathan Gradess (August 5, 1947 -October 2, 2019) at the Seminar in Criminal Law of the Nassau County Bar Association on October 28, 1978.
 Gradess, who served as the director of the New York State Defenders Association from 1978 to 2017, was a towering figure in New York’s public defense community, and one of the most principled voices in American criminal justice reform.
-A lifelong advocate for the poor and marg
+A lifelong advocate for the poor and marginalized, he devoted his career t

 Benjamin Miller